CONSTITUTION

 done in absentee because of the plague by the unanimous consent of the Members voting in April in the Seventeenth Week of the Year of our Lord two thousand twenty and of the Constitution of the Society, in witness whereof we have hereunto subscribed our names,

-Moses Y. Bension, President and Drafter
+Moses Y. Benison, President and Drafter

 Law Class of 2020 Law Class of 2021 Law Class of 2022